The Biotic Potential of a Population: What It Really Means

 Here's something that might surprise you: a single female sea turtle can lay over 100 eggs in one nesting season.
 Fruit flies can produce hundreds of offspring in weeks.
 A single poppy plant can release thousands of seeds that travel on the wind.

 But here's the catch — none of these populations actually reach their maximum possible growth.
-Ever.
-Consider this: there's a theoretical ceiling on how fast any species could reproduce, and that's what ecologists call biotic potential.
+But ever.
+There's a theoretical ceiling on how fast any species could reproduce, and that's what ecologists call biotic potential.
 It's one of those concepts that sounds simple at first but gets more interesting the deeper you dig.

 What Is Biotic Potential?